crowdfavorite/wp-carrington-blueprint/README.md

 ### Installation

-Simply navigate to the `wp-content/themes` directory and clone this project in.
+Simply navigate to the `wp-content/themes` directory and clone this project into that directory.
 Remember to update the submodules before activating the theme.

 ---